dcarriba/OpResearch-CARRIBA_NOSRATI/README.md

 ## Requirements

-- Java is required <br>
+- Java is required. <br>
-  Java version 21 is highly recommended, as the project was build and tested with Java 21
+  Java version 21 is highly recommended, as the project was build and tested with Java 21.

+- The `dot` command from Graphviz is required.
+Download Graphviz [here](https://graphviz.org/download/).

-- Gradle Wrapper is included, no separate Gradle installation is required.
+- The Gradle Wrapper is included, no separate Gradle installation is required.

 ## Clone the repository